Opinion | In the Afghanistan debacle, so many errors and so little candor

 Whether the end of our involvement in Afghanistan will have long-term impact on U.S. national security and adverse political consequences for Biden in large part depends on whether al-Qaeda will reconstitute itself and threaten the United States and its allies.

 Promises of “over the horizon” intelligence and military capacity to prevent that from happening should be taken with a boulder of salt.
 If we could not grasp developments in Afghanistan when we had troops on the ground, it is difficult to argue that we will be able to peer into Afghanistan from afar.
-The real test of Biden’s decision will be whether terrorists with a capability to project power outside Afghanistan takes root.
+The real test of Biden’s decision will be whether terrorists with a capability to project power outside Afghanistan take root.

-Every president inherits his predecessor’s mistakes, but if one is to widely depart from the status quo (e.g., pull out of the Iran nuclear deal, yank troops from Afghanistan) the commander in chief better darn well be sure he is not making matters worse.
+Every president inherits his predecessor’s mistakes, but if one is to widely depart from the status quo (e.g., pull out of the Iran nuclear deal, yank troops from Afghanistan), the commander in chief better darn well be sure he is not making matters worse.
 In that respect, both Biden and his predecessor engaged in rash, politically driven decisions that left the United States worse off than the situation they inherited.